Raw vector

 CVE-2024-23634 is a medium-severity Improper Input Validation (CWE-20) vulnerability in Geoserver Geoserver.
 Its CVSS base score is 6.0 (Medium).

-Operationally, ranked in the top 21.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Data from Local System (T1005); ranked at the 50th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References